TheIoTLearningInitiative/EmbeddedLinux/Sandbox.md

 SandBox
 ==

+## ToDo

+ToDo Important Topics To Cover

+- Example Project
+- Adding Recipes to the Build System
+- Adding New Recipes to the Build System
+- Build an Example Package based on a Git Repository Commit
+- Build an example package based on a Remote Source Archive
+- Build an example package based on a Local Source Archive

 ToDo Explain Linux Kernel Version, do we have this under Operating System?, Explain how we give support ot Linux Kernel

 ## Kernel Interfaces